mosen/ccp-recipes/Adobe/examples/README.md

 ## Currently Failing ##

-- Edge Code
 - Experience Design
-- Lightroom minor version will be incorrect due to patches not detected.
+- Lightroom minor version will be incorrect due to patches not detected (RIBS).
 - Preview CC never creates an Uninstall pkg
+- Gaming SDK version does not include x.x.y version